expo/expo/docs/pages/versions/v37.0.0/bare/exploring-bare-workflow.md

 This is entirely up to you!
 The Expo build service does not yet support builds for the bare workflow.

-## Over the air updates

-This is also up to you!
-The Expo updates service does not yet support over the air updates for the bare workflow.

 ## That's it!

 You are now, at a very high level, familiar with the steps you would go through to get started on building an app with the bare workflow.
 Continue on to [Up and Running](../hello-world/) to get started coding!